tsingke/FRGO/README.md

 available at https://github.com/tsingke/FRGO.

-The paper has been submitted to Elsevier Journal
+The paper is under submitted for review.